SoroushRF/Pareto/README.md

 ## 🎯 About

 **Pareto** is named after the [Pareto Principle](https://en.wikipedia.org/wiki/Pareto_principle) (also known as the 80/20 rule), which states that roughly 80% of consequences come from 20% of causes.

 In the context of academic success, this means that a significant portion of your grade often comes from just a few key assignments.
-Pareto helps students identify these high-impact assessments by intelligently analyzing course syllabi, allowing them to prioritize their efforts effectively.
+Pareto helps students identify these high-impact assessments by intelligently analyzing course syllabi using AI.

 > 🎓 **For Students, By Students** — Focus on what matters most and optimize your semester for maximum results with minimum effort.